Healthy eating isn’t a diet, but rather a lifestyle of enjoyable healthy habits.

 And, when all else fails, consider adding in dance breaks throughout your day.
 These are so much fun, either on your own, or with co-workers.
 Every 1-3 hours, shut the door, turn up the music, and dance for 5 minutes like no one is watching.
 The endorphin rush will no doubt make you sharper when you get back to work.

-- It releases feel good chemicals that reduce stress, put you in a happy mood, and lower risk of depression: Regular aerobic exercise reduces the levels of stress hormones, like cortisol, and can help lessen anxiety.
+- It releases feel-good chemicals that reduce stress, put you in a happy mood, and lower the risk of depression: Regular aerobic exercise reduces the levels of stress hormones, like cortisol, and can help lessen anxiety.
 Studies have shown that for many people exercise is just as effective at relieving depression, as taking an anti-depressant.

 - Helps with Elimination: Say goodbye to constipation with exercise.
 Forget fiber pills, exercising regularly should help you eliminate regularly.